mentics/mentics/README.md

 ## Welcome

-I like to think.
-I write code.
+I tame complexity for fun with elegant solutions.
+I write code and tell AI's how to write code.
 And other things.
 [LinkedIn](https://www.linkedin.com/in/jshellman/)

 <!--